EliseGAY/Pipeline_VCF2PopStructure/data/readme.md

 Toy example with three ant pops in south of France.
 - VCF
-- Ped format (see sfnm part to generate it)
+- Ped format (see snmf part to generate it)